 I come from a basic science, and immunology backgrounds.
 I have spent 14+ years in academia between undergraduate and graduate education, research, and professional training.
 I would not have it any other way.
 Every stage was a building block toward my aspiration to become a clinician scientist.
 It requires a lot of introspection, retrospection, and even “outro”spection, so to speak.
 And I would be remiss if I did not recognize my “support system”; My family, friends and mentors who continually challenge me and test my strengths and vulnerabilities.

-When I reflect on what my teaching philosophy might look or sound like, I recognize that I cannot treat it as a static entity, but rather a dynamic, evolving process.
-I am attracted to Charmazian social constructivist philosophy, believe in the co-construction of knowledge and attempt to be cognizant of contextual elements that might impact my teaching.
+When I reflect on what my academic philosophy might look or sound like, I recognize that I cannot treat it as a static entity, but rather a dynamic, evolving process.
+I am attracted to the social constructivist philosophy, believe in the co-construction of knowledge and often think about how contextual elements might impact one’s practice, whether it is in my own practice or how it manifest in the training of clinicians.
 I like to think that I would adopt an eclectic method of teaching, drawing inspiration from different fields of study (Arts, Engineering, Business etc).
 I fundamentally believe teaching should be a conversation instead of a monologue, evidence-based instead of pseudoscience, while at the same time recognizing the relevance of those “traditional”, time-enduring modalities.
-To this end, I am drawn to the construct of reflexivity in which, as Bourdieu framed it, one is to take two steps back from the process (i.e. teaching), one to objectively evaluate it, and the other to reflect on that very observation.
+To this end, I am drawn to the construct of reflexivity in which, as Bourdieu framed it, one is to take two steps back from the process (i.e. teaching, research), one to objectively evaluate it, and the other to reflect on that very observation.
 Therefore, my goal is to be aware of own impact on the process and for that to guide my own evolution and what I aspire to change in my context.

-If you think this is romanticism, I think you’re giving me too much credit.
+If you think this is romanticism, you would be giving me too much credit.